CTI BioPharma Corp. (CTIC) Shares Down Despite Recent Market Volatility

 CTIC’s Market Performance

-CTIC stock saw a decrease of 2.63% in the past week, with a monthly decline of -4.55% and a quarterly a decrease of -5.70%.
-The volatility ratio for the week is 2.62%, and the volatility levels for the last 30 days are 3.28% for CTI BioPharma Corp.
-(CTIC).
-The simple moving average for the last 20 days is 0.33% for CTIC stock, with a simple moving average of -4.29% for the last 200 days.
+The stock of CTI BioPharma Corp.
+(CTIC) has seen a -1.10% decrease in the past week, with a -3.93% drop in the past month, and a -10.63% fall in the past quarter.
+The volatility ratio for the week is 2.95%, and the volatility levels for the past 30 days are at 3.12% for CTIC.
+The simple moving average for the last 20 days is -0.86% for CTIC stock, with a simple moving average of -6.10% for the last 200 days.

 Analysts’ Opinion of CTIC